The Feast of Pentecost

 Prayers for the Candidates

-Let us now pray for Will who is to receive the Sacrament of new birth.
+Let us now pray for Psalm who is to receive the Sacrament of new birth.

 Deliver him, O Lord, from the way of sin and death.
 Lord, hear our prayer.